 National Student Exchange

 If you are eligible to receive federal financial aid while attending Stony Brook the University can still process your financial aid.
 If you are eligible for Pell, SEOG, federal loans, etc. you can receive them.
-You will not be eligible for college work study while on exchange.
+You will not be eligible for federal work study while on exchange.
 However, you can still work at a non-work study job.

 New York State Tuition Assistance Program (TAP) is available only if you pay tuition directly to Stony Brook University.
 It would also be available if you exchanged to another NSE school in New York State.